History of Alexandria: Islamic rule

 This route was the cheapest and fastest in comparison with the land routes that reached the Mediterranean from Syria or Constantinople.
-Latin merchants (Venetians, Genoese, Pisans, Aragonese, Provençals, etc.) thus entered this market.
+Latin merchants (Venetians, Genoese, Pisans, Catalans, Provençals, etc.) thus entered this market.
 As early as the 12th century, the major trading cities had funduqs and consuls in Alexandria.
 A funduq, in this context is an area, often fortified, within the city dedicated to the community of a trading nation under the authority of a consul.
 This funduq usually included an inn, a chapel, a notary, warehouses and sometimes even craftsmen's workshops and mills.The consul was responsible for adjudicating disputes between merchants of his nation, and also when a subject of the sultan lodged a complaint against a merchant of their nation.The terms of this installation were often set out in treaties between the sultans and the consuls.
 In 1290, for example, Genoa signed a treaty with Sultan Qalawun providing for preferential tariffs for Genoese merchants who came to trade in Alexandria via a commercial circuit controlled by the sultan at Alexandria customs.
 The treaty also reaffirmed the rights of the Genoese, notably that of keeping a funduq.
 This treaty was part of a policy pursued by the early Mamluk sultans, who encouraged the arrival of merchants from Europe in Alexandria, since this trade not only brought the sultan considerable revenue, but also enabled him to obtain supplies of wood and iron from Europe.
 Later, in the 14th century, the Latin trade in Alexandria was also very important for the sultans, as it enabled them to obtain supplies of mameluks (slave-soldiers) often sold by Genoese merchants.

 As this trade was very important to the sultans, they were keen to control the city's institutions.
 Indeed, in Alexandria, in addition to an Emir (governor), the sultan sent a customs inspector who answered directly to the nazir al-khas (person in charge of managing the sultan's patrimony).
 Customs was not only responsible for collecting customs duties, but also for the security of the port and its warehouses.
 Alexandria customs also played a role in commercial arbitration and was the preferred circuit for the sale of products brought in by the merchants, which took place at auction.
 These sales were set up to encourage the merchants to sell their products to or through the sultan, rather than selling them freely on the city's markets.
 Latin merchants also had jurisdictional privileges : in addition to being judged by their consul if a subject of the sultan lodged a complaint against them, Latin merchants could not be judged by the qadis (civil judges) but had to be judged by the mazalim (the sultan's courts).